johndistasio/minikube-client/README.md

 minikube-client -cn myuser -o mygroup
 ```

-Note that `-o` accepts a comma-delimited string e.g. `a,b` for multiple groups.
+Note that `-o` accepts a comma-delimited string (e.g. `a,b`) for multiple groups.

-Your `~/.kube/config` will be updated with an embedded client certificate and key:
+Your kubeconfig will be updated with an embedded client certificate and key:

 ```yaml
 apiVersion: v1